 Solid Waste—There is only so much room available for solid waste disposal, and because landfills are so tightly packed, it takes a great deal of time for material to decompose.
 The easiest way to reduce solid waste is to reduce your consumption of daily products.
 Be cautious of what you buy, and whether anything you are going to put in a trash can really belongs there.

 Communities as well as individuals are always looking for new ways to address the concern of reduction in the above areas.
 The most common form is found in household waste and recycling.
 For example, a new type of waste reduction program is being explored known as a Pay-as-You-Throw (PAYT) trash collection program.
-Residents will pay a fee per bag of garbage instead of a lump sum for the service.
+Residents pay a fee per bag of garbage instead of a lump sum for the service.
 In turn, the curbside recycling program component is offered at no charge or a reduced fee.

 The ideal outcome of PAYT is that residents will start recycling more in an effort to save money.
 According to the EPA, about 75 percent of what is found in the average garbage can is recyclable, so a PAYT program rewards people who choose alternative forms of disposal for this content, such as curbside recycling or composting.